San Diego Sexual Harassment Attorney

 This type of harassment need not be both severe AND pervasive, but only severe OR pervasive.
 Therefore, a single instance of harassing conduct could create a hostile work environment if it is severe enough.
 Alternatively, a campaign of multiple acts of less severe harassment could collectively create a hostile work environment if pervasive enough.
 You may also have a claim even though you were not the direct target of the harassing conduct.
 For example, a woman who witnesses her female co-workers being groped and propositioned can bring a claim for hostile work environment sexual harassment.

 An employer must take all reasonable steps necessary to prevent discrimination and harassment from occurring.
-If harassment has occurred, the employer has a duty to take affirmative measures to change the offending individual’s behavior and to prevent others from similar unlawful conduct.
+If harassment has occurred, the employer has a duty to take affirmative measures to change the offending individual’s behavior and prevent others from committing similar unlawful conduct.

-It is also an unlawful employment practice under FEHA to retaliate against anyone who has opposed sexual harassment or discrimination or has filed a complaint, testified or assisted in any proceeding under FEHA.
+It is also an unlawful employment practice under FEHA to retaliate against anyone who has opposed sexual harassment or discrimination or has filed a complaint, testified, or assisted in any proceeding under FEHA.
 This means that employees are protected from retaliation if they complain about harassment or discrimination.

 If you have been the victim of sexual harassment on the job, you may have the right to monetary compensation.
 Our San Diego sexual harassment attorney understands California’s employment laws and is here to help you get the compensation you may be entitled to.